 So there I was, flat on my back, staring at the bright full moon and Milky Way, and thinking, “Surely a safari can’t get any better than this?”

-I was on a brief sojourn in the Timbavati Private Game Reserve bordering the Kruger National Park and had accepted a last minute offer to spend the second night somewhere out there on a wooden platform (star bed) next to a large leadwood tree – with only a mosquito net to keep the wolves at bay.
+I was on a brief sojourn in the Timbavati Private Game Reserve in the Greater Kruger and had accepted a last-minute offer to spend the second night somewhere out there on a wooden platform (star bed) next to a large leadwood tree – with only a mosquito net to keep the wolves at bay.
 And to my surprise the love of my life chose to accompany me – this being a big thing because she was swept away by the food and pampering we enjoyed during the first night, at Tanda Tula’s wonderful lodge.

 I have to say that I pursue memorable experiences as the ultimate luxury.
 I am generally happy in the bush with companions who can teach me things and share their genuine passion for Africa.
 I suspected that my dearest would add a few things to this list, and so I asked for her ‘luxury Big 5’ thoughts, specifically related to this short stay at Tanda Tula, to which she replied: